-Generally, a private equity acquirer should contact the management of the target company as soon as possible in order to be able to agree with the management on a term sheet or even a shareholders' agreement until the singing of the share purchase agreement has taken place.
-Early discussions also offer the possibility to convince the management team of the private equity fund.
+Generally, a private equity acquirer should contact the management of the target company as early as possible in order to be able to agree with the management on a term sheet or even a shareholders' agreement until the singing of the share purchase agreement has taken place.
+Early discussions on management's participation also offer the possibility to convince the management team of the private equity fund.
 This can be a relevant advantage in an auction process.